frome food network header

 FFN 'in residence' at Future Shed

-Supported by Green & Healthy Frome and The Lottery’s Climate Action Fund, find out what kind of projects the FFN is undertaking as part of its Future Shed residency.
+Supported by Green & Healthy Frome and The Lottery’s Climate Action Fund, discover what projects the FFN undertook as part of its Future Shed residency

 • ffn directory